-For the first ten months of the 2014 to 2015 planning period, revenue adequacy was over 100 percent.
+For the entire 2014 to 2015 planning period, revenue adequacy was over 100 percent.
+Not every month was revenue adequate, but there was excess revenue from other months to make each month revenue adequate.
 The last time there were four months of consecutive funding of 100 percent or more was in the 2009 to 2010 planning period.